 Cannibal!
 The Musical has Matt and Trey providing commentary, during which Trey gloats over how he's now a famous comedy writer and his slut of an ex is now dating a nobody.

-Cartman's Mom is a Dirty Slut No prizes for guessing who she's based on.
+The Cartman's Mom is a Dirty Slut two-parter: No prizes for guessing who Liane Cartman is based on.

 The Love Dodecahedron in Team America may also have been influenced by this, as Lisa is the one who cops the most abuse for sleeping with Gary.

-Magnum Opus Dissonance: Despite their hate for the show's first three seasons (with season 2 as their most hated), Parker and Stone also state the second season episode "Not Without My Anus" to be the only episode they liked from said era, because it was "something weird and different."
-Even stranger considering the episode generated a lot of fan backlash, and that the first three seasons are home to many of the show's most memorable episodes.
+Magnum Opus Dissonance: Despite their hate for the show's first three seasons (with season 2 as their most hated.
+It's so hated that they didn't even do audio commentary for it on the DVD set), Parker and Stone also state the second season episode "Not Without My Anus" (the episode that centered on Terrence and Phillip getting their child back from Saddam Hussein) to be the only episode they liked from said era, because it was "something weird and different."
+Even stranger considering the episode generated a lot of fan backlash, and that the first three seasons are home to many of the show's most memorable episodes according to critics and fans.

 Trey is an admitted Japanophile (and majored in Japanese studies in college).
 The South Park episode "Trapper Keeper" directly parodies Tetsuo's meltdown in AKIRA, the Japanese spoken in "Chinpokomon" is accurate, and "Good Times With Weapons" is an Affectionate Parody of shonenanime like Fist of the North Star.
 He went a step further and married a Japanese woman (though they have since divorced).